Family Court RULES AND FORMS >>

 |~||you are a grandparent or another person who wants a court order about custody, access, or child support|

-If you live inside the Halifax Regional Municipalitiy or in Cape Breton, you will go to the Supreme
+If you live inside the Halifax Regional Municipalitiy or in Cape Breton, and you have a family law matter to deal with, you will go to the Supreme Court (Family Division).

 |The Family Court also deals with the following Acts:|